'Nation mourns one of its worthiest sons': Leaders across party lines condole Mukherjee's death | Politics

 Naidu said the country has lost an elder statesman in his death.
 "He rose from humble beginnings to occupy the country's highest constitutional position through hard work, discipline and dedication," he said.
 Modi said Mukherjee has left an indelible mark on the development trajectory of the nation.
 "A scholar par excellence, a towering statesman, he was admired across the political spectrum and by all sections of society," Modi said.

 "During his political career that spanned decades, Shri Pranab Mukherjee made long-lasting contributions in key economic and strategic ministries.
 He was an outstanding Parliamentarian, always well-prepared, extremely articulate as well as witty," he said.
-Union ministers Amit Shah, Rajnath Singh, Harsh Vardhan and Prakash Javadekar, Thawar Chand Gehlot, Mukhtar Abbas Naqvi, among others, condoled Mukherjee's demise and paid rich tributes to him.
+Union ministers Amit Shah, Rajnath Singh, Harsh Vardhan and Prakash Javadekar, Thawar Chand Gehlot, Mukhtar Abbas Naqvi, Harsimrat Kaur Badal condoled Mukherjee's demise and paid rich tributes to him.
 Shah expressed deep anguish over Mukherjee's death, saying his demise has left a huge void in the Indian polity.

 Information and Broadcasting Minister Javadekar said the country has lost one of its finest sons.
 Defence Minister Rajnath Singh said Mukherjee epitomised simplicity, honesty and strength of character.
 Women and Child Development Minister Smriti Irani said Mukherjee's "warmth, dedication and vision has left an indelible mark".
 External Affairs Minister S Jaishankar also expressed deep anguish over Mukherjee's demise and called his erudition and wisdom "really inspiring".
 BJP chief J P Nadda said Mukherjee has served the country in many roles with diligence and determination.
 In a letter to Mukherjee's daughter Sharmishtha, Congress president Sonia Gandhi said though her father had been critically ill for some days, it still comes as a great shock to learn of his passing.